Will Meth Detox Treatment Cure My Addiction Problem?

 According to the Illinois Attorney General resource site, addiction’s effects on the mind show up in the addict’s life in the following ways:

 - Changes in lifestyle, such as loss of employment, relationship problems, declining health

 Once meth detox ends, a person must enter into some form of behavioral-based treatment or else the odds of maintaining abstinence for any length time are slim to nil.

-If you or someone you know struggles with meth abuse and addiction and have questions about available treatment options, please don’t hesitate to call our toll-free helpline at to speak with one of our addictions specialists.
+If you or someone you know struggles with meth abuse and addiction and have questions about available treatment options, please don’t hesitate to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.